u20n/slock/README.md

 # slock
-discord/minecraft integration for session-based smp(s)
+discord & minecraft integration for session-based smp(s)

 ### Use
 slock updates the server's whitelist to effectively "lock" the server during off hours.
 It enables voting through discord to start sessions of a predetermined length.